marcusschiesser/app2agent/README.md

 # App2Agent

-This repository contains both the backend service and the browser extension for App2Agent.
+App2Agent is a voice agent that adds a voice agent to any website.
+It is build using the [Live API from LLamaIndexTS](https://ts.llamaindex.ai/docs/llamaindex/modules/models/llms/gemini#live-api-real-time-conversations).

 Follow these instructions to get started with development.

 ## Prerequisites

 - Node.js (v18 or higher)
 - pnpm (v8 or higher)
-- Google Gemini API key
+- Google Gemini API key (get it from [AI Studio](https://aistudio.google.com))

 ## Project Structure